-Isn’t the Mid-Autumn Festival colorful?
-Year after year, hotels and restaurants create new mooncake flavors quicker than you can say champagne truffle mooncake.
+Isn’t the Mid-Autumn Festival colourful?
+Year after year, hotels and restaurants create new mooncake flavours quicker than you can say champagne truffle mooncake.
 It’s always fun to see what they whip up to please the diverse palates of Singaporeans.

 Intrigued?